curtwelch/RoboND-Rover-Project/writeup.md

 The FPS is running about 15 (slow but works fine).
 I could speed that up by cleanign up the code and throwing away wasted prodessing that's not needed and optimizing what is.
 Reaction times would become a problem if it ran much slower on a different machine.
 I'm running on a new macbook pro and haven't tested on any other hardware.
 Running it as slow as 5 FPS might well still work.
 At worse it could casuse the rover to crash a lot more (slow reaction times), which really isn't a problem other than slowing down how fast it will map the environment and find rocks.

 My code does learn to avoid bad areas.
 I did not pre-populate the stuck map with learned data so each time you re-start the simulator it will run into rocks a lot.
 But then over time, it learns to mostly avoid the dangerous rocks.
 There is no hard coded map knowledge in my code.
 It should work no a different game with similar ground and and rocks and walls, but a totally different map.
 Loops in the toplogy would not be a problem for my code.

+**WARNING** -- Using manual override for too long can make the rover belive it's stuck.
+It will mark the locaiton on the map as bad and avoid it in the future, even though the only "bad" thing is that a "giant" decided to grab it and keep it from moving.
+It will also go into escape mode and act confused and scarred and psychotic.
+This is all normal.
+It's not broken.:)